mautic/user-documentation/docs/segments/manage_segments.rst

     Segments are rebuilt according to how frequently you fire your :ref:`cron jobs<segment cron jobs>`.

     * If a Segment fails to rebuild for a predetermined length of time, Mautic displays a notification alerting you of an error.
 For information on defining this time period, see :ref:`Segment settings<segment settings>`
-    * The include/exclude operators with pipe-separated (``|``) values are supported in the Text field types in Segment filters.
-The values can also be pasted from a spreadsheet.
+    * Mautic supports include/exclude operators with pipe-separated ``|`` values in the Text field types in Segment filters.
+You can paste the values from a spreadsheet.

 .. vale off